 To demonstrate these thousands of years of bush food expertise and the intricacies of preparation is difficult to convey in a half-day bush tucker tour.
 We have spoken to numerous tourists who after participating in indigenous bush food tours have been confused as to which parts of the plants were eaten and how they were processed.

-But the Noongar people of southwestern Australia only consumed the seed coat after processing, not the toxic seed whereas Aboriginal groups in Eastern Australia consumed the seed after careful processing.
+The Noongar people of southwestern Australia consumed only the seed coat (after processing) not the toxic seed whereas Aboriginal groups in Eastern Australia consumed the processed seed, after discarding the seed coat.

 Another misleading and potentially dangerous reference can be found on an educational website sponsored by the State government that describes Noongar people processing Macrozamia nuts (seeds) by soaking them in the river for a week, grinding them into a paste and cooking into pancakes.
 This is also culturally inaccurate.